Healthcare: Regulatory Agencies

 The Ministry of Public Health, also known as Ministerio de Salud Pública, is responsible for the oversight and regulation of the Cuban Healthcare Industry.
 This site contains information on regulations, services, and statistics.
 Only available in Spanish.

-The Danish Health and Medicines Authority (DHMA) is responsible for the oversight and regulation of the healthcare and pharmaceutical industries within Denmark.
-The site contains information on licensing and supervision, product information, medical devices, pharmacies, and sale of medicines.
+The Danish Medicines Agency (DKMA) is responsible for the oversight and regulation of the healthcare and pharmaceutical industries within Denmark.
+The site contains information on licensing and supervision, product information, medical devices, pharmacies, and the sale of medicines.
 A library of publications about pharmaceutical research and development is also available.

 The Ministry of Health, also known as Ministerio de Salud, is charged with the education, oversight, and regulation of the healthcare industry within El Salvador.
-The site contains a listing of news, policies, and services provided by the Ministry of Health.
+The site lists news, policies, and services the Ministry of Health provides.

-The Agency of Medicines of Estonia is charged with the oversight and regulation of the healthcare and pharmaceuticals industries within Estonia.
-The site contains information on regulations, drug trials, and proper healthcare techniques in Estonia.
+The Agency of Medicines of Estonia is charged with the oversight and regulation of the healthcare and pharmaceutical industries within Estonia.
+The site contains information on Estonia’s regulations, drug trials, and proper healthcare techniques.